• Tel: 858.663.9055

 The ABCG5 antibody is widely used in lipid metabolism, hepatology, and cardiovascular research to study sterol transport, bile secretion, and cholesterol regulation.
 Western blot analysis detects a 70 kilodalton band corresponding to ABCG5, while immunofluorescence reveals localization to apical plasma membranes of enterocytes and canalicular membranes of hepatocytes.
 This antibody enables detailed investigation of sterol transport mechanisms and lipid trafficking defects underlying metabolic disorders.

 Loss-of-function mutations in ABCG5 cause sitosterolemia, a rare lipid disorder characterized by excessive absorption and accumulation of dietary plant sterols and premature atherosclerosis.
 Conversely, increased ABCG5 expression contributes to enhanced sterol efflux and protection against hypercholesterolemia.
 The ABCG5/ABCG8 complex is also regulated by nuclear receptors such as liver X receptor (LXR) and farnesoid X receptor (FXR), integrating lipid metabolism with transcriptional control.
 The ABCG5 antibody provides a high-quality reagent for monitoring transporter expression, assessing sterol efflux activity, and exploring therapeutic regulation of cholesterol metabolism.
-NSJ Bioreagents validates this antibody for western blotting, immunohistochemistry, and immunofluorescence, ensuring reliability for lipid transport research.
+NSJ Bioreagents validates this antibody for its applications, ensuring reliability for lipid transport research.

 Application Notes